epiverse-trace/iraca/README.md

 After further consideration, this package development is temporarily halted.
-Usability issues were contemplated regarding the actual use in the local context given the lack of human resources and time constraints; in addition, ethical concerns were also taken into account, given that the open release of very sensitive tools which relies on fine tuning and calibration could easily lead to poor evidence production for decision-making.
+Usability issues were contemplated regarding the actual use in the local context given the lack of human resources and time constraints.
+In addition, ethical concerns were also taken into account, since the open release of very sensitive tools which rely on fine tuning and calibration could easily lead to poor evidence production for decision-making.

 ### Contributions